Indonesia Travel Budget - Visit Indonesia on a Budget or Travel in Style

 Indonesia is a reasonably affordable destination to visit.
 It is in the top 25% of countries in the world for its affordability.
 If you're traveling on a budget, then this is a good destination with affordable accommodation, food, and transportation.

 Within Asia, Indonesia is moderately priced compared to the other countries.
-The overall cost of travel here is comparable to Myanmar or Vietnam.
+The overall cost of travel here is comparable to Vietnam or the Philippines.

 For more details, see Is Indonesia Expensive?